-Greenwood Furnace State Park is a 423 acre recreational paradise in the mountains of central Pennsylvania.
+Greenwood Furnace State Park is a 423 acre recreational paradise in the mountains of Huntingdon County, Pennsylvania.

 It includes a six-acre lake, remnants of a ghost town and iron furnaces, and is surrounded by an 80,000-acre block of the Rothrock State Forest.